 Over marketing en sales zijn vele boeken geschreven.
-Hieronder willen we je in het kort het verschil uitleggen.
+Hieronder willen we je in het kort het verschil uitleggen in het Engels.
 Ook hebben we een lijstje bijgevoegd met bruikbare termen.

 Sales = Sell the products or services that we can deliver.

 The job of sales is to “sell what we can offer or what is in stock”.
 A company will have specific products or services.
 The job of sales is to sell these products or services.

 With sales you can develop relationships with customers.
 You start with the initial talk, help your customers to make a decision, overcome objections, negotiate prices and terms and work to be sure that customers are happy with the product or service.

 Marketing = is an ongoing communications exchange and engagement, with customers in a way that educates, informs and builds a relationship over time, now and for the future.

 The key job of marketing is to understand the marketplace from the perspective of the customer.
 Marketing is to direct and lead the company toward the segments, or groups of customers where the company can profitably compete.
 Without marketing, no sales

 If nobody knows about your product or service there won’t be any sales.
 Markets are constantly changing.
 The job of marketing is to stay ahead of the changes and anticipate at the right time.